adiselav/Software_Developement_Data_Analysis/README.md

 ## Results & Discussion

-The report in `docs/Project-Report.docx` includes interpretation of the clusters, silhouette analysis, and how PCA components separate wine classes.
-For a hiring manager, focus on:
+The report in `docs/Proiect DSAD Tema 3.docx` includes interpretation of the clusters, silhouette analysis, and how PCA components separate wine classes.

-- **Code quality & structure** (clear modules, docstrings, typing where applicable)
-- **Reproducibility** (locked deps, one-command run)
-- **Communication** (README, report, and diagrams)

 ## Dataset

 This project uses the **Wine** dataset (donated 1991-06-30), available from: